pratteekshaurya1994/StepronTaskFinal/README.md

 1. Open the App on your device.

-2. On the main screen, you will see a button labeled "".
+2. On the main screen, you will see a button labeled "Add".
 Tap on the button.

-3. The app will then retrieve all the images on your device and display them in a gallery view.
+3. It will then take you to a screen where you have fill the form along with an image

-4. Swipe left or right to browse through the images.
+4. Click on "Save" to save the details

-## Acknowledgements

-The React Native Image Gallery App was developed by [Pratteek Shaurya](https://github.com/pratteekshaurya1994).
-Special thanks to the [React Native community](https://github.com/facebook/react-native) for their valuable resources and support.

-## Contact

-If you have any question or need any clarity, feel free to contact me on pratteek.shaurya1994@gmail.com.

-### Enjoy browsing through you photos in an organised and clean way